49nord/rust-error-style/RULES.md

 assert!(user_id <= 0, "user_id must be greater than zero");
 ```

-### R3: Use newtype to avoid having to handle err
+### R3: Use newtypes to avoid having to panic on API violations.

 When having to restrict input domains for a value in a non-trivial way, newtypes should be used to restrict it.
-This allows turning a panic into an error by moving the error into the appropriate domain:
+This allows turning a panic into an error by moving the conversion outside the function call:

 ```rust
 #[derive(Debug)]